 When You Initiate the Request

-If you initiate the request, it is your responsibility to promptly add the other side’s email address or dot com information to your whitelist.
-This extra step will reflect that you are courteous and tech savvy!
+This is where Email Whitelist Etiquette comes in.
+If you initiate the request, it is your responsibility to promptly add the other side’s email address to your whitelist.

-Make sure you create a response or thank you page that clearly requests site visitors and subscribers to add the required email address to their whitelist right then and there.
-If onliners know the address to expect email from, the chances are greater that they will add that address to their whitelist and your email will get through.
+Make sure you create a response or thank you page that requests site visitors and subscribers to add the required email address to their whitelist.
+If onliners know the address to expect an email from, the chances are greater that they will add that address to their address book/whitelist for your email to get through.